Qualitative Research Approaches

 Why a Researcher Might Use a Qualitative Research Approach

 Developing a valid, reliable and robust research study requires a clear identification of the correct research approach that would particularly achieve the stated research objectives (Hennink et al 2020).
 One of the popular research approaches used in contemporary research is the qualitative research approach (Glesne, 2016).
-Against this backdrop, this section of the essay seeks to evaluate why one would use a qualitative research approach in criminology.
+Against this backdrop, this section of the essay seeks to evaluate why one would use a qualitative research approach in criminology, ensuring it meets the criteria for business dissertation help.
 Thus, there will be identification and justification of qualitative research approaches, as well as identification of the limitations of such approaches.

 First, Taylor et al (2015) define qualitative research approach as the use of conversational communication and open-ended data collection techniques to achieve research objectives.
 Therefore, qualitative research approaches help in seeking the data on what people think about the phenomenon under investigation, as well as why they think so (Smith, 2015).
 Therefore, asserts that qualitative research approaches entail different techniques used to gain in-depth information from study populations through questioning and further probing.
 Here, we identify, explore and justify some of the significant qualitative research approaches used by modern researchers.